onja-madagascar/chores/washing-up.md

 ## How to tidy the plates that you have washed

  - Gather the plates in the same size and put them together.
-  - Gather the spones in one place.
+  - Gather the spoons in one place.
   - Hang the big spoons and big cups by the wall.